 What makes this cenote so unique is that it’s covered in greenery with leaves hanging all around the walls and there are even a few trees growing inside.

-Unfortunately, you can’t swim in this cenote but it’s magnificent nonetheless!
+Unfortunately, you can’t swim in this 2nd cenote but it’s magnificent to marvel at nonetheless!

-Hot Tip → Remember to get there as early as possible when doors open at 9:00 am as it’s a much better experience without hoards of other tourists around during the day.
-Also, try to avoid visiting on a weekend because Suytun Cenote is a popular place for the locals to hang out too.
+Travel Tip → Remember to get there as early as possible when doors open at 9 am as it’s a much better experience without hoards of other tourists around during the day.
+Also, try to avoid visiting on a weekend because it’s a popular place for the locals to hang out too.

 WHERE TO STAY IN VALLADOLID

 Valladolid has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Valladolid to suit the needs of luxury travelers, budget backpackers, and everyone in between.